jpcartailler/collagenerator/README.md

 | &alpha;5 | ![Alpha5](processing/extras/sketch_monomer/sketch_monomer_5.png?raw=true) |
 | &alpha;6 | ![Alpha6](processing/extras/sketch_monomer/sketch_monomer_6.png?raw=true) |

-There X number of possible combinations of these subunits into trimers.
-However, not every combination has been observed in nature.
+However, only a handful of trimer configurations have been discovered to exist in nature: &alpha;1-&alpha;1-&alpha;2, &alpha;3-&alpha;4-&alpha;5, and &alpha;5-&alpha;5-&alpha;6.

+Solved as a linear model, there are 432 possible trimers.
+However, the circular arrangement of these results in the use of circular permutations to address uniqueness.
+For example, the timer &alpha;1-&alpha;1-&alpha;2 is the same as &alpha;1-&alpha;2-&alpha;1 and the same as &alpha;2-&alpha;1-&alpha;1.
+Moreover, even when we solve the number of possible trimers, not all of these have been observed in nature.

 ## Dependencies
 - Python 2.7